tykiww/tykiww.github.io/_posts/2017-10-20-SLR-Plotly.md

 - ß<sub>i</sub> is the slope coefficient (The predictor of per-unit effect on y<sub>i</sub> depending on x<sub>i</sub>)
 - epsilon ~ N(0,ø^2) means that we are assuming that the errors are normally distributed.

 This model looks a lot like a linear y = mx + b graph that we see in algebra.
-This is because it is very similar.
+This is because it is based on the same concept.
 Simply said, this model takes every average value of y<sub>i</sub> estimated parameters and creates an estimate y&#772;.
 So, when we are predicting, our model will look like this:

 :::::: y&#772; = ß<sub>o</sub> + ß<sub>1</sub>X<sub>i</sub> + epsilon<sub>i</sub>, for epsilon ~ N(0,ø^2)